 For professional development events hosted by members of the Chemistry Department, please visit our calendar.

 - CHM3000H Graduate Professional Development for Research and Teaching in Chemistry is a compulsory program requirement for students who begin in 2020/21.
 In addition, doctoral students must complete a minimum of 18 hours (24 hours for direct-entry students) of additional professional development training spread evenly over the categories: Communication, Personal Effectiveness and Research and Teaching Skills.
-Consult with the Graduate Office for a list of eligible activities.
+Refer to the list of eligible professional development opportunities.
+Consult with the Graduate Office, if applicable.

 - Chemistry Travel Grant Program provides financial support to enable doctoral students to travel to conferences; an opportunity to put their own research into a broader context and provide students with additional experience at presenting results in a scientific forum.
 Student’s supervisor must provide funding towards the conference travel costs that matches at least the value of the travel grant.
 The call for applications is sent out in the fall.

 - Chemistry Teaching Fellowship Program provides financial incentives and opportunities to develop specific teaching initiatives, under the supervision of a faculty member.
 The objective is to provide a high quality learning experience in developing pedagogical tools that would benefit both the graduate student in their future careers and directly enhance the quality of instruction currently in the department.
 Additional activities will include participation in the TATP where participants develop their teaching philosophy statements.
 Participation in CTFP will generally be for one term.
 The call for proposals is sent out in April of each year.